antondemy/titan/README.md

 # Titan

-The goal of this project is to demonstrate use of modern web technologies and build a basic application which may serve as an example for other projects.
+Titan is a simple course support system.
+The goal of the project is to demonstrate use of modern web technologies and build a basic application which may serve as an example for other projects.

 ## Highlights